scottwillson/dawn-patrol/README.md

 Roadmap
 -------
+* Improve integration test assertions (more)
 * proper response headers for caching
+  * Also in cached nginx responses
 * All https
 * Add URLs like /people/2709/2014.json as those are the ones bots actually hit
   * Change to /people/2709.json?year=2014 ?